 NOAA West Point station wind data were not available for the 2018 to 2019 winter season and therefore were not used in the storm summary.
 Wind data from the Seattle-Tacoma International Airport station were available for the current winter season; this is the next closest station to the Site.

-Stable armor rock size was calculated using the Automated Coastal Engineering System (USACE, 1992) for non-uniform armor rock gradation using a damage level of “0,” which corresponds to no movement of armor rock under storm events.
-The original cap armor size (9 inches) was calculated using a damage control level of “2,” which allows for some movement of armor rock under storm events.

 Median diameter of armor rock gradation, which consists of armor rock of variable sizes within a specified range.

 Armor rock size range required for stability with no movement under waves is 1 to 2 feet in diameter, with a median diameter (D50) of approximately 1.5 feet.
 The salvage armor rock is slightly larger than this, and from visual inspection ranges from 1 to 3 feet with a median diameter of 2 feet.